Best cloud document storage of 2024

 Multi-factor authentication costs extra

-Egnyte may not have the name recognition of bigger brands like Dropbox, Google, and Microsoft.
+Egnyte might not have the name recognition of bigger brands like Dropbox, Google, and Microsoft.
 But after we tested the platform, no-one can doubt that the provider offers one of the best cloud document storage solutions for those that know their way around cloud services.

 It’s a cloud storage service for business, first and foremost.
 With its strong security credentials, there’s a heavy emphasis on data management, user profiles, controlled access, regulatory compliance, and much more.